Are you looking for a New Year’s Eve filled with music, fireworks, and tradition? If so, then Scotland is the place for you.

 Hogmanay is the Scottish word for the last day of the old year and typically refers to a range of celebrations spread over three days.

+Whether you recently moved to Scotland or are visiting for the holidays, there’s something for everyone.
 From big cities like Edinburgh and Glasgow to smaller, surrounding areas, there is a range of celebrations to choose from.
-The good news is that you don’t need to do the research to find the perfect new year celebration - we’ve listed a few here to get you started!
+The good news is that you don’t need to do the research to find the perfect Scotland new year celebration - we’ve listed a few of the top places to celebrate New Year’s Eve in Scotland to get you started!

+Thinking of visiting Edinburgh for new year?
 Did you know that Edinburgh is home to one of the biggest celebrations in all of Scotland?
-Kick-starting the festivities, West Princess Street Gardens will be hosting a party on December 30.
+Kick-starting your Scotland NYE festivities, West Princess Street Gardens will be hosting a party on December 30.

 After a short recovery period, the annual Hogmanay Street Party will be held against the breathtaking backdrop of Edinburgh Castle.
 It’s here that you will welcome in the new year admiring the fireworks display and taking part in the traditional Auld Lang Syne.